Working as a teacher

-Transport for London has produced publicly available guidance that gives details of how criminal records are assessed when considering taxi and private vehicle hire licence applications.
+For details about how your criminal record might affect your licence application, please see here.
 According to the guidance, your application is likely to be refused if you have been convicted of any of the following offences, unless there are exceptional circumstances:

 - manslaughter or culpable homicide while driving

 - offence or offences which are similar to the above (see the guidance for details).